Ed Sanders (boxer): Professional career

 After the Olympic victory, Sanders’ pro career became an intriguing prospect, but Sanders was still in the Navy, which did not allow active duty personnel to box professionally.
 Additionally, Sanders, now living near a Naval base in Boston, lacked a consistent trainer and heavyweight sparring partners.
 Sanders set out to become Heavyweight Champion.

 Sanders turned to many people for advice, including his Navy Captain.
 Sanders primary confidante was Detty, who in letters cautioned against turning pro.
 Though Sanders was an Olympic champion, he had only been boxing for 4 years and needed more seasoning before turning pro.

 Sanders, famous and holding a prized Olympic gold medal, faced immense pressure to turn pro from the boxing world and media.
 Sanders also needed to provide financially for his wife, Mary, and infant son, Russell.
 Sanders tried desperately but failed to obtain a discharge from the Navy, which considered him committed until at least 1955.
 Still, Sanders lacked experience.

 On June 17, 1954, Sanders attended the Rocky Marciano-Ezzard Charles fight in New York as a guest of the International Boxing Council, which courted Sanders heavily.
 Earlier that same day, Sanders attended a game between the Brooklyn Dodgers and the Boston Braves and witnessed Jackie Robinson hit two home runs.

 Sanders turned pro in February 1953, suspiciously acting as his own manager to satisfy Naval requirements.
 Sanders’ IBC advisors, Truman Gibson, Nuno Cam, Sam Silverman, Frankie Carbo and Johnny Dundee, were all allegedly connected to the boxing underworld - strange bedfellows for a man like Sanders, but perhaps unavoidable for success in boxing in Boston 1953–54.

-Sanders’ first pro fight took place on March 8, 1954 against Sonny Nichols, with Sanders winning in a first-round TKO.
+Sanders’ first pro fight took place on March 8, 1954, against Sonny Nichols, with Sanders winning in a first-round TKO.
 Sanders won his next two fights by knockout before being stunned in a five-round decision loss to Willie Wilson.
 In private correspondence to Detty, a shocked and saddened Sanders confided that he felt he lacked adequate trades and sparring partners other than highly regarded local heavyweight Willie James.
 Sanders also complained about intense shoulder pain, and mentioned in letters that it had been x-rayed.

-Sanders won a May 22, 1954 bout against Jack Flood and then avenged his earlier loss to Willie Wilson later that summer in August 1954, winning an eight-round decision.
+Sanders won a May 22, 1954, bout against Jack Flood and then avenged his earlier loss to Willie Wilson later that summer in August 1954, winning an eight-round decision.
 On October 5, 1954, Sanders fought to a draw with Bert Whitehurst.
 Sanders and Whitehurst fought a rematch only three weeks later on October 26, 1954, with Sanders winning a ten-round unanimous decision.
-Concluding a turbulent year, Sanders fought eight professional fights within only nine months, losing two fights in close decisions.
+Concluding a turbulent year, Sanders fought eight professional fights within only nine months, losing one fight and drawing (tying) another one in two close decisions.